1 - Overview

 asyncio is required because the client leverages it to perform async requests to the server.

-from horreum import new_horreum_client, HorreumCredentials
+from horreum import new_horreum_client, ClientConfiguration, AuthMethod, HorreumCredentials

 new_horreum_client utility function to setup the HorreumClient instance